There are several of them…

 Cobalamin is only needed in trace amounts and is only made by bacteria.
 Most people will get tiny amounts from their diet but if you want an insurance policy that you are getting enough or want to use all the B vitamins as part of an anti homocysteine therapy then you’ll need to get a B12 supplement which is derived from bacteria – neither plants nor animals can make B12.

-Here is one good brand, although I would recommend that everyone check labels before buying since we are all unique and need to avoid whatever we are allergic to.
+Jarrow is a good brand, although I would recommend that everyone check labels before buying since we are all unique and need to avoid whatever we are allergic to.
 This is a vegan supplement so apart from allergies it should suit most people.

 Here are some good B Complex supplements that may be worth using in your routine.

-A big problem however was that it also has some lipoic acid, ALA and that is not just an antioxidant but is also a powerful chelator and needs to be taken according to a special protocol or you may face significant harm!
+There is a caution you need to know about when buying B vitamins and some other supplements and it is that they may also have some alpha lipoic acid, ALA in the ingredients and ALA is not just a super antioxidant but is also a powerful chelator and needs to be taken according to a special timing and dosage protocol or you may face significant harm!

 Ask them either in the Comment section below or on my Facebook page.